 Thousands of people ride motorcycles in Connecticut on a regular basis and enjoy the freedom of riding in the open air.
 However, motorcycles accidents happen all too frequently.
 Because motorcyclists are virtually unprotected from impacts with other vehicles and the road, they are particularly vulnerable to serious and often fatal injuries.
 Even non-fatal motorcycle accident injuries may require extensive medical care, compromising your ability to work while your medical bills pile up and your finances suffer.

 It is important to realize that you have important legal rights as a motorcycle accident victim.
 An experienced motorcycle accident attorney can help protect your rights and help ensure the best possible recovery in your case.
 Each accident is different and the best way to know what to do is to discuss your specific situation with an experienced Norwich motorcycle accident lawyer.
-At Polito & Associates, we have represented many injured motorcyclists and we can help evaluate your case and determine when and how you should take legal action to seek compensation for your injuries losses.
+At Polito & Harrington, we have represented many injured motorcyclists and we can help evaluate your case and determine when and how you should take legal action to seek compensation for your injuries losses.
 Please do not hesitate to contact us online or call our office today at 860-447-3300 for more information or to set up your free initial case evaluation.